What is Team Wellbeing?

 Most companies focus on employee wellbeing.
 But what about the dynamics that exist when employees come together?
 How well are they managing their resources, supporting each other, communicating clearly, and creating an environment where they all feel like they belong?

-Most organizations focus their efforts on individual health and wellbeing–especially physical and financial.
-But we all know that our best personal intentions can fly right out the window if our managers, leadership, and even clients don’t do their part to support it.
+Most organizations focus their efforts on individual health and wellbeing.
+But we all know that our best personal intentions can fly right out the window if our managers don’t do their part to support it.

 15Be shows professionals how to take ownership of their own wellbeing.
 There are a lot of habits and behaviors that come into play.
 But our core messages center around courage and conversation.
 How do you gain the confidence to set boundaries and ask for what you need?
 And how do you approach those critical conversations?